0xenia/Mobile2-Cheat-UE4.27/README.md

 # Mobile2 Cheat UE4.27

+[TR]
 Oyunun şubattaki versiyonu için geliştirilmiş ve birtakım testler için kullanılmış source dosyası.

 Birçok class ve içeriğini test ederek bir farm bot ortaya çıkartmaya çalışıldı.
 Eğer güncelleyip kullanmak istiyorsanız credits kısmındaki UE dumperını kullanabilirsiniz.

+[EN]

+Source code developed for the February version of the game and used for some tests.

+It was tried to create a farm bot by testing many classes and content.
+If you want to update and use it, you can use the UE dumper in the credits section.

 # Used Librarys